 We are planning to use the allocated funding to fund the following strategies:

-- Teaching Assistants in every class in the morning to support and target needs of children especially in English and maths.
+- Teaching Assistants in class in the morning to support and target needs of children especially in English and maths.

 - Specialist English and maths teachers to provide additional support in-class as well as targeted booster classes so all children in receipt of Pupil Premium Grant achieve Age Related Expectations in both Key Stages.

 - Curriculum enrichment – music tuition, school trips, after school sports.

 - Teaching Assistant to provide social skills groups and in-class support.